Throb (song)

 "Throb" is a song by American singer Janet Jackson from her fifth studio album, Janet (1993).
 It was written and produced by Jackson, James Harris III and Terry Lewis and is a house song with a nu jazz influence.
 It was released commercially in the Netherlands as the album's sixth single on June 18, 1994, while in the United States it was a radio-only release.

 "Throb" was well received by critics who appreciated its production.
 In the Netherlands, the song peaked at 20 on the Tipparade—a chart of 30 positions below the Top 40.
-It peaked at number 2 on the US Hot Dance Club Play and UK Dance Charts respectively as well as peaking at number 66 on the US airplay chart.
+It peaked at number 2 on both the US Hot Dance Club Play and UK Dance Charts and reached number 66 on the US airplay chart.
 The song was performed on five of Jackson's tours.

 Composition

 "Throb" begins with Jackson saying "come for me", before promising to "boom, boom, boom until noon, noon, noon".
 The song is accompanied by elements of house music, C&C Music Factory-esque beats and a saxophone loop.
 Chuck Arnold from Philadelphia Daily News noted the song's "surprisingly frank dirty talk" with the lyric "I can feel your body/Pressed against my body/When you start to poundin'/Love to feel you throbbin'".
 MuuMuse described the song writing that the track "swells and deflates in an aching, circular motion–not unlike a sensual rhythm".

 An exclusive remix of "Throb", the Morales Badyard Mix, was included on Jackson's remix compilation album Janet Remixed in 1995.
 Peter Rauhofer remixed "Throb" in 2013 and released the remix on Valentine's Day.